If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 5. Packaging & Palletization

 While importing & exporting, the goods need to be palletized as well as packed in a particular way for safety.
-Also, the wood used for packaging is subject to the international legislation.
+Also, the wood used for Product packaging is subject to international legislation.

 Leaving your goods uninsured can be vulnerable.
 Therefore, it is important to protect your shipments with cargo insurance.
 This facility is something that most freight forwarders will offer as an add-on service.